TEJU4SEGUN/LITA-Capstone-project/README.md

    - Used to create interactive dashboards and visualizations for presenting findings.
    - Allowed stakeholders to explore data dynamically by category, time period, and customer segment.
    - Integrated data from multiple sources, providing a unified reporting solution.

+## Project Structure
+This repository is organized to provide a clear view of the analysis process and findings for the "Sales Performance Anaysis for a Retail Sore" project.
+Each folder and files servs a specific purpose, from data storage to scripts,notebooks,and reports,ensuring the project is well-documented and easy to navigate.

+Below is a summary of the project structure.